OpenGeoMetadata/opengeometadata.github.io/docs/relations-fields.md

 !!! warn

 	This field should only be used for *one* of a pair of related records.
-If both records use this field, it will duplicate the "Related records..." widget.
+If both records use this field, it will duplicate the "Related records..." widget on each item's show page.
 To disable this behavior, you can customize the `geoblacklight.en.yml` and `settings.yml` files in your local application.

 Use this field to link to records that are related in a general or non-specific way.
 IDs entered in this field will populate a "Related records..." widget on the item's show page, as well as on the related item's show page.
 Nothing needs to be entered in the related item's metadata.